tensorflow/docs/site/en/install/source_windows.md

 Preconfigured Bazel build configs to DISABLE default on features:
         --config=nogcp          # Disable GCP support.
         --config=nonccl         # Disable NVIDIA NCCL support.
 </pre>
 </section>

 ## Build and install the pip package

-The pip package gets built in two steps.
-A `bazel build` commands creates a "package-builder" program.
+The pip package is built in two steps.
+A `bazel build` command creates a "package-builder" program.
 You then run the package-builder to create the package.